GS-ROR$^2$: Bidirectional-guided 3DGS and SDF for Reflective Object Relighting and Reconstruction: Results

 \section{Results}

 In this section, we describe the evaluation setup (\secref{sec:eval_setup}), and evaluate our relighting and NVS results (\secref{sec:res}).
 Then, we conduct ablation studies on several main components (\secref{sec:ab}) and discuss limitations (\secref{sec:lim}).
+More results and comparison can be found in the supplementary file and the demo video.